helidon-io/helidon/docs/se/config/property-mapping.md

    creating the new instance of `AppConfig` for use by the application.
 <!--@mdc :: -->

+### Target Class with Annotated Factory Method or Constructor

 Another option is to annotate the parameters to a *factory method* or to a constructor on the target class.
 You can add a *factory method* to the target class, a `public static` method `from` with parameters annotated to link them to